-- Ensure prevention strategies are comprehensive and culturally relevant; and - Address healthy masculinity and implement robust engaging men strategies into prevention efforts
+- Ensure ongoing prevention strategies are comprehensive and culturally relevant; and - Address healthy masculinity and incorporate robust engaging men strategies into prevention efforts.

-GOAL #3: Effective Intervention
+GOAL #3: Effective Responses and Interventions

-· Create effective systems for enforcement and accountability
+- · Create effective systems for enforcement and accountability; and - Provide access to survivor-centered interventions and other supportive services.